Heading on a cruise? Don’t forget cruise luggage tags!

 Do cruise luggage tags have to be printed in color?

-If you’re printing your cruise luggage tags at home, it should be printed in color.
+We recommend printing it in color to make it easier for the porters and cruise line.
 Black and white printed cruise tags may make it more difficult for the cruise line to organize and deliver your luggage to your cabin.

 What happens if you don’t own a printer?